Jayant-issar/hackathon-medconnect-backend/README.md

 To use these APIs, you will typically send HTTP requests from the frontend application (or using tools like `curl` or Postman).

-*   **Authentication:** Most protected endpoints (if implemented) will require a valid JWT token in the `Authorization` header.
+*   **Authentication:** Most protected endpoints will require a valid JWT token in the `Authorization` header.
 This backend is set up to use Clerk for authentication, and the `authMiddleware.ts` handles JWT verification.

 *   **Request and Response Formats:** API requests and responses are generally in JSON format.
 Refer to the schema files in `src/schemas` for the expected structure of request bodies and data validation rules.